paramireze/paramireze.github.io/_posts/2019-02-13-model-representation.markdown

 ---
 layout: post
-title: "Measuring the Accuracy of a Hypothesisr"
+title: "Measuring the Accuracy of a Hypothesis"
 date: 2019-02-12 07:00:00 -0500
 categories: Machine Learning
 ---